Bloodlines - Preview

 On her way there, however, she was greeted with every reason why she needed her daily workout sessions.

 “Please don’t conk out on me now, my baby,” Abbi said to her old Ford as she leaned her head to the steering wheel and patted the dash.
-In spite of her coaxing, her beat up old blue sputtered its way to the side of the road and spit out its last noise as Abbi saw puffy clouds of smoke coming from the engine.
+Despite her coaxing, her beat-up old blue sputtered its way to the side of the road and spit out its last noise as Abbi saw puffy clouds of smoke coming from the engine.

 Abbi pulled her cell from her jeans pocket and dialed, hoping to get through to Jack, though she knew Thursday was always his evening to be on-call.

 She dialed but got no answer and decided to leave a message in case he was nearby.